rfeinman/pytorch-minimize/README.md

 ## Optimizer API

 Coming soon there will be a new, alternative API revolving around the `torch.optim.Optimizer` class.
-An early prototype can be found at `fmin/optim.py`.
+An early prototype can be accessed as follows:

+    from fmin import Minimizer

 It has not been rigorously tested, and documentation is currently limited.